akankshaSha/dartPractice/Readme.md

 - Class
 - Exception Handling

-*I was using Dart v2.16.0 (Null safety by default) while following this tutorial nd therefore my code varies from that of the original video*
+*I was using Dart v2.16.0 (Null safety by default) while following this tutorial and therefore my code varies from that of the original video*